Internships & Cooperative Education

 Step 4: Building the course

 Instructor works with appropriate EFSC personnel to build internship college credit course section in Banner.
 Appropriate college personnel will build the course in Banner.
-Internships courses traditionally follow the regular class schedule with pre-determined start and end dates by terms.
+Internship courses traditionally follow the regular class schedule with pre-determined start and end dates by terms.
 Internship courses require the student to pay the appropriate tuition.

 Step 6: Submitting internship packet

 Instructor reviews the internship packet and determines which documents are necessary for the internship.
 Forms and necessary documentation may vary across programs.
 Instructor maintains original internship forms.

 Internship Contacts & Forms